okta/okta-react/README.md

 - These functions were asynchronous (because the retrieval layer underneath them can be asynchronous) which made avoiding race conditions in renders/re-renders tricky.
 - Recognizing when authentication had yet to be decided versus when it had been decided and was not authenticated was an unclear difference between `null`, `true`, and `false`.

 To resolve these the `authService` object holds the authentication information and provides it synchronously (following the first async determination) as an `authState` object.
-While waiting on that first determination, the `authState` object has an explicit `.isPending` property.
+While waiting on that first determination, the `authState` object is null.
 When the authentication updates the [authService](#authservice) object will emit an `authStateChange` event after which a new [authState](#authstate) object is available.

 Any component that was using `withAuth()` to get the `auth` object and called the properties above has two options to migrate to the new SDK:
 1. Replace the use of `withAuth()` with [withOktaAuth()](#withoktaauth), and replace any of these asynchronous calls to the `auth` methods with the values of the related [authState](#authstate) properties.